-How to Enable File Sharing in Windows 10
+How To Enable File Sharing In Windows 10

 1. Open Network Status